algolia/php-dom-parser/README.md

 # What is this repo

-A simple way to extract Algolia's search engine friendly records.
+A simple tool to turn DOM to Algolia friendly records.

-This has mainly been built for the Wordpress articles indexing in mind, but the tool is abstracted enough to be re-used on other type of projects.
+This has been built with Wordpress articles indexing in mind, but the tool is now abstracted enough to be re-used on other type of projects.

+For now the parsed DOM will result in the minimum possible number of records, meaning that if a node has at least one child, it will never have a record on its own.
+If we need such a behaviour, we could easily add it.

 ## Installation